cube-js/cube/docs/content/Caching/Caching.md

 ### Background Refresh

-You can refresh the pre-aggregations in the background by setting `scheduledRefresh: true`.
+You can refresh pre-aggregations in the background by setting `scheduledRefresh: true`.

-In the development mode, Cube.js runs the background refresh by default and will refresh all the pre-aggregations marked with [`scheduledRefresh`](pre-aggregations#scheduled-refresh) parameter.
+In development mode, Cube.js enables background refresh by default and will refresh all pre-aggregations marked with the [`scheduledRefresh`](pre-aggregations#scheduled-refresh) parameter.

-Please consult [production checklist][link-production-checklist-refresh] for best practices on running background refresh in the production.
+Please consult the [Production Checklist][link-production-checklist-refresh] for best practices on running background refresh in production environments.

 ```js